weavejul/V-BIG/README.md

 A Python package implementing Variance-Based Integrated Gradients regularization for training more robust Natural Language Inference (NLI) models.

-## Abstract
+## Overview

-Pre-trained language models can achieve high accuracy on standard natural language inference (NLI) tasks while still relying heavily on dataset artifacts rather than learning genuine semantic reasoning.
-In this work, I employ Integrated Gradients (IG) to examine the attributions of an ELECTRA-small model’s predictions on the Stanford Natural Language Inference (SNLI) dataset, uncovering its dependence on superficial patterns.
-To mitigate this issue, I introduce a variance-based penalty on token-level IG attributions, encouraging the model to distribute importance more evenly across relevant tokens and thereby reduce its reliance on spurious correlations.
-Quantitatively, this Integrated Gradients Variance model shows modest improvements in accuracy and ROC AUC over a baseline model.
-Qualitatively, it demonstrates more stable, context-sensitive attributions, better handling of complex examples, and improved calibration.
-Although the performance gains are incremental, these findings show the potential of attribution-guided regularization to foster more reliable, reasoning-oriented NLI models.
+This package provides tools for training NLI models that are less susceptible to dataset artifacts by using attribution-guided regularization.
+The key innovation is a variance-based penalty on Integrated Gradients attributions that encourages models to distribute attention more evenly across relevant tokens.

-### Features
+### Key Features

 - **Attribution-guided training**: Uses Integrated Gradients to compute token-level attributions during training
 - **Variance-based regularization**: Penalizes high attribution variance to reduce spurious correlations
 - **Comprehensive evaluation**: Tools for analyzing model behavior and attribution patterns
+- **Easy-to-use API**: Simple interface for training and evaluating models
-- **Visualizations**: Built-in plotting functions for attribution analysis
+- **Rich visualizations**: Built-in plotting functions for attribution analysis

 ## Installation